tidoust/cddlparser/README.md

 - The right hand side of a type rule is represented as a group entry.
 In other words, it uses the same structure as the right hand side of a group rule.
 - A type wrapped into parentheses is represented as a group.
-- AST nodes have properties that encode their semantics, as well as a list of children that they contain.
-The list of children includes all tokens that were consumed, including comments, and is used to serialize the node.
-The other semantics make processing more friendly.
-Updating semantics does not update the list of children.
-And updating the list of children does not update semantics.
 - Parsing of strings and byte strings may not be fully correct.
+Hex float are not supported.
 See also [RFC 9862](https://www.rfc-editor.org/rfc/rfc9682.html) for CDDL grammar updates.
 - Overall, the AST is verbose and could be simplified.

 ## Acknowledgments